00Fjongl/js-extra/Minification/basic.md

 */
 ```

-Some switch statements may be replaced with arrays.
+Some switch statements may be replaced with arrays:
 ```js
 switch(a){case'dog':a='cat';break;case'water':a='ice';break;default:a='dog'}
 a=['dog','cat','ice'][['dog','water'].indexOf(a)+1];
 ```

-The grave accent, or backtick, can be used for both expression interpolation and function parsing.
+The grave accent, or backtick, can be used for both expression interpolation and function parsing:
 ```js
 'A random number: '+Math.random()+'\nIs it a lucky one?'
 `A random number: ${Math.random()}\nIs it a lucky one?`